-What’s the secret to taking great nightlife photographs?
+What’s the secret of taking great nightlife photographs?

 You can’t capture music in pictures.
 So I try to document the energy of the people at the concerts.

-“The Zombie Kids are the kings of Spanish nightlife.
+“The Zombie Kids (left) are the kings of Spanish nightlife.
 Here they are at the Sala Heineken.
 But why is Diplo literally on the decks?
-Couldn’t be more straightforward: Because he’s a showman.”
+Couldn’t be more straightforward.
+Because he’s a showman.”

 “Diplo’s wild Block Party sets are famous: 8,000 people partying outdoors and a carnival atmosphere.
-Here, a steward coaxes two revelers down from a pole.”
+Here a steward coaxes two revellers down from a pole.”